 - Section Retesting is off the table for now.

-- They already offer a digital test abroad and in special administrations domestically, but it is just a version of the paper exam for the computer.
+- ACT already offers a digital test abroad and in special administrations domestically, but it is just a version of the paper exam for the computer.

 - ACT has not ruled out adaptive scoring for a revised digital exam.